chanelmoreno/web3-crowdfunding/README.md

 ### Iterations
 - refactor navbar/sidebar - dont like this UI
-- Add tag fucntionaly in the fundCard (e.g. education, music, food, technology, etc)
+- Add tag functionality in the fundCard (e.g. education, music, food, technology, etc)

 ### To review
 React Router